jjbel/rocket-ui/README.md

 The app is build from the ground up to be high performant and easy to use:

-- 🌐 Single executable file, run from anywhere
+- ⚡ Time to first draw is just 200ms
-- ⚡ Time to first draw is
+- 🌐 Single executable file, run from anywhere, no dependencies
 - 📥The executable is a mere **1MB**.
 This was the motivation to move on from ~300MB electron apps.
 - 🖥️ Windows and Linux support